-Prerequisite(s): SOC 121, SSC 101, or HON 150 and junior standing or permission from instructor An analysis of the historical development of the principal racial and ethnic groups in American society, with emphasis on minorities, such as African Americans, Mexican Americans, Puerto Ricans, Asian Americans, and Native Americans.
-Offered fall semester.
+An analysis of the historical development of the principal racial and ethnic groups in American society, with emphasis on minorities, such as African Americans, Mexican Americans, Puerto Ricans, Asian Americans, and Native Americans.

-HTY 324: Sub-Saharan Africa
+HTY 324 - Sub-Saharan Africa

-3 credits • Prerequisite(s): Junior standing or permission of the instructor
+Prerequisite(s): Junior standing or permission of the instructor

-222 SLU UNDERGRADUATE CATALOG 2012-2013
+A survey of the major events, ideas, and problems of Sub-Sahara Africa, with emphasis on the European colonization period after 1880 and the post-World War Two independence movements.

-HTY 325: Modern Russia
+HTY 325 - Modern Russia

-3 credits • Prerequisite(s): Sophomore standing

 An intensive study of the history and development of Russia since 1900.
 Offered in alternate years.

-HTY 328: China, Japan and Korea 1420-1945
+HTY 328 - China, Japan and Korea 1420 - 1945

-3 credits • This course is a study of the historical development of the civilizations of China, Japan and Korea with emphasis on their classical traditions, the impact of Western Imperialism in the 19th Century and the rise of militarism, nationalism, and communism in the 20th century prior to WW II.
+This course is a study of the historical development of the civilizations of China, Japan and Korea with emphasis on their classical traditions, the impact of Western Imperialism in the 19th Century and the rise of militarism, nationalism, and communism in the 20th century prior to WW II.

-HTY 329: Directed Study or Research
+HTY 329 - Directed Study or Research

-3 credits • Prerequisite(s): Permission of faculty member

 Designed for small groups of students to pursue a particular aspect of history that is not covered or is treated lightly in regular course offerings.
 The course is taught in seminar fashion and meets for 36 contact hours.
 Offered as needed.

-HTY 330: War and Peace Military Strategy: Antiquity to Post Cold War
+HTY 330 - War and Peace Military Strategy: Antiquity to Post Cold War

-3 credits • Crosslisted: POL 330

-Prerequisite(s): Sophomore standing

 A historical survey course covering the period from the ancient to the modern world.
 Primary attention will be focused on U.S. military history; however, Roman military strategy, warfare in the Middle Ages, and the Napoleonic Wars will be included.
 Offered in alternate years.

-HTY 331: The American Civil War
+HTY 331 - The American Civil War

-3 credits • Prerequisite(s): Junior standing or permission of instructor

 This course covers the period from the election of Abraham Lincoln in 1860 to the end of the American Civil War in 1865.
 In addition to covering important political and military personalities, as well as key battles and campaigns, the social and economic aspects of the Civil War are also discussed.

-HTY 333: Palestine and Israel
+HTY 333 - Palestine and Israel

-3 credits • Crosslisted: POL 333

-Prerequisite(s): Sophomore standing

 A detailed examination of the 20th-century conflict between Jews and Arabs over the land of Israel/Palestine, considered in both its historical and contemporary aspects.
 Offered in alternate years.

-HTY 335: Women in American Society
+HTY 335 - Women in American Society

-3 credits • Crosslisted: SSC 335

 A comprehensive examination of the socio-historical position of women and of the changing roles of men and women in American society.
 Major emphasis is placed on socialization of women; cross-cultural comparison of women; women in United States socio-history; women in contemporary United States; women of color; women and economy; family life and motherhood; women and law.

-HTY 337: Legacies of the British Empire
+HTY 337 - Legacies of the British Empire

-3 credits • Crosslisted: POL 337

-Prerequisite(s): Sophomore standing

 A study of British imperial policy and its effects on the historical origins of the racial/ethnic conflicts in Northern Ireland, Canada, Israel, South Africa, and India/Pakistan.
 Offered in alternate years.

-HTY 339: Readings in History
+HTY 339 - Readings in History

-3 credits • Crosslisted: POL 339

-Prerequisite(s): Junior standing or permission of instructor

 Students will read intensively about some major themes and events of American history and politics.
 The course is arranged chronologically, divided equally between the 18th and 19th centuries and the 20th century.
 In addition to discussing the events and ideas of the past, the course focuses on how historians actually do their research and convey their findings to the public.
 Students will analyze evidence and sources, historical debates, historical interpretation and arguments, and documentation of evidence.
 This course serves as a preparation for the Senior Seminar, and students are strongly encouraged to take it first.

-HTY 340: British History 3 credits • Crosslisted: POL 340: British History A survey of the principal movements, events, ideas and personalities in British history from Roman times to the present.
+HTY 340 - British History

+A survey of the principal movements, events, ideas and personalities in British history from Roman times to the present.